cmusatyalab/elijah-cloudlet/README.md

 	For example,

-		> $ cloudlet add-base ~/image/ubuntu-12.04-32bit 0c517b1eb021a1105db1f9aabba7314cec691ca9139d28c4185273113fc703e3
+		> $ cloudlet add-base ~/image/ubuntu-12.04-32bit/precise.raw 0c517b1eb021a1105db1f9aabba7314cec691ca9139d28c4185273113fc703e3

-	You can find the hash value for the base vm at base vm hash file you just downloaded.
+	You can find the hash value for the base VM at base VM hash file you just downloaded.
 You can check import result by

 		> $ cloudlet list-base

-	Later, we will provide more golden images for ``base vm`` such as vanilla Ubuntu 12.04 LTS 64bit and Fedora 19.
+	Later, we will provide more golden images for ``base VM`` such as vanilla Ubuntu 12.04 LTS 64bit and Fedora 19.
 It would be similar with [Ubuntu Cloud Image](http://cloud-images.ubuntu.com/).
-	We expect that typical users import these ``base vms`` rather than generates his own.
+	We expect that typical users import these ``base VMs`` rather than generating his own.

 	2) You can also create your own __base VM__ from a regular VM disk image.